darkzeroman/AntChallenge/README.txt

 TOHOME
 	If at HOME and not carrying food: ChangeMode(Explore) If at HOME and carrying food:
-		If scout: ChangeModeWithAction(SCOUT,DROPOFF)
+		If Scout: ChangeModeWithAction(SCOUT,DROPOFF)
 		Else ChangeModeWithAction(DROPOFF,TOFOOD)
-	If plan exists: continue with it
+	If plan exists: return nextAction
-	If can find closest HOME:
+	If can find HOME:
 		If plan to home and plan from home is same: switch them. return nextAction
 	If at HOME and can't find closest food or unexplored: return HALT